CASE Clubs with Cadent Foundation: New Project To Inspire Young Engineers in Schools

 Funded by a £100,000 grant from the Cadent Foundation, the CASE Clubs (Cadent Foundation After-School Science & Engineering) are being run by education and youth charity, City Year UK.
 By experimenting through engineering, the clubs are designed to bring STEM to life in a way that is accessible and exciting.
 Over the course of six weeks, students will engage in various hands-on activities such as building rockets and designing rollercoasters as a way of using problem-solving-based learning to explore key engineering themes.

 As well as helping to improve academic performance, the clubs also help children develop essential life skills such as problem solving, self-confidence, positive decision-making, teamwork and communication.
-The sessions are run by near-peer City Year UK volunteer mentors (18-25 years) and employees from Cadent Gas will also support the mentors as STEM role models to help bring to life careers in engineering.
+The sessions are run by near-peer City Year UK volunteers (18-25 years) and employees from Cadent Gas will also support the mentors as STEM role models to help bring to life careers in engineering.
 Each student who takes part in the project will receive a British Science Association CREST Award, a nationally recognised scheme for student-led projects in STEM subjects.

 Students at Tile Cross Academy took part in the pilot phase of the project earlier this year.
 The students clearly enjoyed the experience and had lots of positive comments about the projects.
 One Year 7 student said: “I enjoyed the STEM Club because it was fun.
 I liked making my own rocket.
 The sessions were funny and creative.
 I had a good time launching it and seeing how far it goes.”